The 3 Major Benefits Of Having Happy Employees

 Too many managers don’t seem to be able to make the link between happy employees and happy customers.
 We fully agree that the customer is always right, and you should do everything possible to please your customers, but who do you think is dealing with these customers?

 Treat your employees well, they’ll be happy, that happiness will make them go above and beyond for your customers.
 It’s such an easy formula for success.
 According to Monetate, a marketing acceleration software company, 73% of consumers would consider purchasing from a brand again if they had a superior customer experience.
-A great way to ensure this type of success is to get everyone in the company understanding how important customer service is.
+A great way to ensure this type of success is to get everyone in the company to understand how important customer service is.
 Teach employees that customer service isn’t a department, it’s an attitude.
-It’s about how you approach most decisions in all department.
+It’s about how you approach most decisions in all departments.
 Ask yourself, “will this be good for all for our customers, long term?”

 Employee happiness is not just for your employees.
 It makes excellent business sense.